WICG/storage-buckets/explainer.md

     persisted: true, title: "Drafts" });
 ```

 The persistence policy can be queried at any time.
+The user agent may decline a
+`persisted: true` policy requested by `openOrCreate()`.

 ```javascript
 if (await draftsBucket.persisted() !== true) {